sveljko/sveljko.github.io/_posts/2018-09-20-no_ticket_numbers_in_comments.md

 ```

 Obviously, at this point, the comment is out-of-date.
 Sure, it's still
-_somewhat_ relevant, but, the reader might conclude that _this_ is the
+_somewhat_ relevant, but, the reader might conclude that this whole
-code done for MSP-5443.
-It is not.
-This is the code done for MSP-5443
+"block" was written because of MSP-5443.
+But, it is because of both
-and MSP-6554.
+MSP-5443 and MSP-6554.
 So, to maintain this, we would:

 ```ruby
 # MSP-5443: Crash on adding new data to existing item